 Minnesota's buffer law establishes new perennial vegetation buffers of up to 50 feet along rivers, streams and ditches that will help filter out phosphorus, nitrogen and sediment.
 The law provides flexibility and financial support for landowners to install and maintain buffers.

-How are the maps being made?
+How was the map made?

 Click on questions below to show answers.
 Click again to hide.

-What are Public Waters?
+- What are Public Waters?

 Public waters are all lakes, wetlands and watercourses that meet the criteria set forth in Minnesota Statutes 103G.005, subd.
 15 and are designated on public waters inventory maps.